CLARIAH/mediasuite-info/docs/data/register-data.md

 **For end-users**

 Note: Registering your own personal datasets is not supported yet.
-But you can make your own [[Personal collections]] available in your Workspace.
+But you can make your own "[User collections](http://mediasuite.clariah.nl/documentation/workspace/user-collections)" available via your Workspace.

+*(Written by Liliana Melgar, revised by Roeland Ordelman.
+Last edit: October 2, 2018)*